 There are a number of companies marketing and distributing accessibility equipment.
 Some of these companies may have substantially more financial and technical resources, more extensive research and development capabilities, greater marketing, distribution, and human resources and products already accepted in the market place.
-See "Competitive Conditions", above.
+See sections "Competitive Conditions" of the segments, above.

 The accessibility equipment industry is subject to technological change.
-There can be no assurance that developments by others will not render Savaria's products noncompetitive or that it will be able to keep pace with technological developments.
+There can be no assurance that developments by others will not render Savaria's products non-competitive or that it will be able to keep pace with technological developments.
 Some of these products may have an entirely different approach or means of accomplishing the desired result than products being developed by Savaria and could be more effective and less costly than Savaria's products.